T-Bone Slim: Death

 On May 15, 1942 at 5:45 pm, a patrolman found a body floating near Pier 9 on the East River.
 The body had been in the water for about four days, and showed no obvious signs of external injury.
 The case was ruled a drowning, and police speculated that the person had been drunk, fallen in the water, and drowned.
-The body was identified, but the records do not tell us who identified it.
-However, the body was not claimed, and was buried in a pauper's grave on Hart Island.
+The body was identified as T-Bone Slim, but the records do not state who identified it.
+The body was not claimed, and was buried in a pauper's grave on Hart Island.

 Legacy

 Following his death, T-Bone Slim became a source of inspiration for the emerging American surrealist movement, and during the 1960s there was renewed interest in his songs when they were sung by activists during the Civil Rights Movement.
 In an interview, Noam Chomsky cited T-Bone Slim as one of his favorite Wobbly singers.